Public Health Efforts Step Up Around The World As Coronavirus Cases Rise

 Updated at 8:20 p.m.
 ET

-Public health officials around the world worked to respond to the fast-growing outbreak of the new coronavirus from China on Tuesday.
+Public health officials around the world were responding to the fast-growing outbreak of the new coronavirus, as officials in China, at the epidemic's epicenter, announced that the number of cases there had reached nearly 6,000.

 The World Health Organization announced that it would send international health experts to China to help understand the outbreak and guide the response.